largest lake in india

 • Loktak Lake, Manipur

-• Ecological Significance: Unique floating islands, Ramsar site, home to endangered Sangai deer.
+• Ecological Significance: Unique floating islands, Ramsar site, home to the endangered Sangai deer.

 • Economic Significance: Supports fishing, tourism, and hydropower.